Violent crime: Australia

-Household Crimes that could lead to violent crime are: burglary and attempted burglary.
-Rates for households crimes were higher than personal crimes and this rate is calculated based on every 100 people per 100 households.
+Household Crimes that often lead to violent crime include burglary and attempted burglary.
+Rates for household crimes were higher than personal crimes and this rate is calculated based on every 100 people per 100 households.

 Australia (as well as New Zealand) classifies crime according to the Australian and New Zealand Standard Offence Classification (ANZSOC).
-Originally released in 1997 as the Australian Standard Offence Classification (ASOC), it was revised in 2008 and renamed in 2011 to reflect the international use of the standard in both countries and follows agreed policy to harmonises classifications between the Australian Bureau of Statistics (ABS) and Statistics New Zealand.
-The standard has no single category for violent crime, but its first 6 divisions involve offences committed against the person:
+Originally released in 1997 as the Australian Standard Offence Classification (ASOC), it was revised in 2008 and renamed in 2011 to reflect the international use of the standard in both countries and follows an agreed policy to harmonise classifications between the Australian Bureau of Statistics (ABS) and Statistics New Zealand.
+The standard has no single category for violent crime, but its first six divisions involve offences committed against the person: